mil/keyboard-tiler/README.md

 - Theree Fifths of Screen: `ruby keyboard-tiler.rb 1n`
 - Right Two Fifths of Screen: `ruby keyboard-tiler.rb 6/`

 The best part?
 You can hook this into a chorded keymap program such as xchainkeys or just pipe it from dmenu.

 Usage
 -----

 **Prerequisites:** ruby, xdotool

-Keyboard Tiler is just a simple script so installation is as simple as throwing the script in your $PATH.
-Ofcourse you can just run the script from it's directory like ```ruby keyboard-tiler.rb``` as well.
+Keyboard Tiler is just a simple script so using it is as simple as ```ruby keyboard-tiler.rb 1/``` (that would make a window fullscreen).
+You can also copy the script to your $PATH to have acessible anywhere.

 ### Usage with xchainkeys
 [Xchainkeys](http://code.google.com/p/xchainkeys/) provides chorded/chained keybindings for X11.
 Xchainkeys can be used to hook into keyboard-tiler.rb very easily.
 Installation details for xchainkeys can be found [here](http://code.google.com/p/xchainkeys/).